KarkiSagar/Lightning_DETR_app/README.md

 # clone your model's repo
 !git clone https://github.com/facebookresearch/detr.git  -q  # used for loss function , architecture and training logic

+# run the app for training and inference
+lightning run app app.py
  ```

 Change the paths based on paths on your machine